SuleimanFarah/sunpy/GSOC/2018/GSoC-2018-prateekiiest-sunkit.md

 #### **Post GSOC Goals**

 I would still contribute to this project after GSOC ends.
-If I can finish the project 1-2 weeks prior to deadline, I would like to implement two optional extras as part of the project. - **Implementation of NAFE**and**Soft Morphological Filter.**If by any chance I don’t get time for working on the additional features in NRGF during the time period proposed, I will do that during this time.
+If I can finish the project 1-2 weeks prior to deadline, I would like to implement two optional extras as part of the project. - **Implementation of NAFE**and**Soft Morphological Filter.**If by any chance I don't get time for working on the additional features in NRGF during the time period proposed, I will do that during this time.

 ## **Software Packages to be used**